Desalination with pumping and demand management: an opportunity for the future of Andalusia

 Date: June 12, 2023.

 Global warming is progressively altering the climate.
-In particular, in our region, Andalusia, a reduction in rainfall and more recurrent and prolonged droughts are predicted.
-This will endanger the economic and social system of Andalusia.
+In particular, in our region, Andalusia, a reduction in rainfall and more frequent and prolonged droughts are predicted.
+This will jeopardize Andalusia's economic and social system.

-Renewable energies are very cheap, although they are not manageable like fossil energies were, which we are going to do without.
-The latter will mean that renewable supply and electricity demand do not coincide over time, therefore requiring more expensive, manageable energies that adjust supply and demand.
+Renewable energies are very cheap, although they are not manageable like fossil fuels, which we are going to phase out.
+This means that renewable energy supply and electricity demand will not coincide, thus requiring more expensive, manageable energy sources to balance supply and demand.

-These will come, fundamentally, from energy storage, such as batteries and pumps, which will be charged with cheap electricity when it is surplus.
-This is already starting to happen in the MIBEL (Iberian Electricity Market) and will happen more frequently and intensely in the coming years.
+These will come primarily from energy storage systems, such as batteries and pumped storage, which will be charged with cheap electricity when there is a surplus.
+This is already beginning to happen in the MIBEL (Iberian Electricity Market) and will become more frequent and widespread in the coming years.

-On the other hand, you can get cheap desalinated water with the combination of: the scale effect; a high use of desalination plants; the low costs of photovoltaics; and an orography suitable for pumping near the coast and transfers between basins.
+On the other hand, cheap desalinated water can be obtained through the combination of: the scale effect; high utilization of desalination plants; low photovoltaic costs; and a suitable topography for pumping near the coast and inter-basin transfers.

-This is what we could call “Pumped Desalination”.
-Andalusia has natural conditions, as well as great experience and high technological capacity in desalination.
-This should allow it to have an annual quota of safe and affordable water, which will make it more resilient to droughts and more prosperous in periods when water reserves are adequate for the population.
+This is what we could call "Pumped Desalination."
+Andalusia possesses the natural conditions, as well as extensive experience and advanced technological capacity in desalination.
+This should allow it to have an annual quota of safe water at a good price, making it more resilient to droughts and more prosperous during periods when water reserves are adequate for the population.

-The conference will be given by Antonio de Lara Cruz and is organized by the Royal Sevillian Academy of Sciences and the Endesa Chair of the University of Seville .
+The lecture will be given by Antonio de Lara Cruz and is organized by the Royal Sevillian Academy of Sciences and the Endesa Chair of the University of Seville .